The perfect match of data and heat planning

 Collecting these

-data helped Milan identify the most interesting areas
+data helped Milan identify the most interesting areas, from

 both a heat density and an economic point of view, and then investigate the